Thinking of moving to Spain for good?

 If you intend to drive in Spain, you’re probably aware that you’ll drive on the right side of the road.
 You also need to know about some important new changes, regarding your driving licence.
 Since 2015, there’s a new law that enforces certain categories of drivers, who are legal residents, to renew their EU licence and get a Spanish one.
 For instance, you must obtain a Spanish licence if your licence is permanent (will never expire) or valid for 15 years or more for Group 1 (AM, A1, A2, A, B, and BE), or if it’s valid for 5 years or more for Group 2 (BTP, C1, C1E, C, CE, D1, D1E, D, DE).
 In addition, if you’ve been a Spanish resident for over 2 years and you fall in the above categories, or your EU licence is about to expire – you’re required to apply for a Spanish licence,too.

-Also, to drive legally in Spain, you need:
+To drive legally in Spain, you need:

 - To be 18 or over years old